ArivAhuja/pawns-board-game-ood/Homework5/docs/README.md

 **Sample Class Invariant:** The board is a rectangle with an odd number of columns.

 ## Changes from HW5 -> HW6

 - Creates the ReadOnlyPawnsBoardModel interface, changed the PawnsBoardModel to implement this interface
+- Made it so red and blue have some same and some different cards and added non-symetrical cars